aiven/terraform-provider-aiven/docs/data-sources/transit_gateway_vpc_attachment.md

 ### Required

 - `peer_cloud_account` (String) AWS account ID or GCP project ID of the peered VPC.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `peer_vpc` (String) Transit gateway ID.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `vpc_id` (String) The VPC the peering connection belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `peer_region` (String) AWS region of the peered VPC (if not in the same region as Aiven VPC)
+- `peer_region` (String) AWS region of the peered VPC (if not in the same region as Aiven VPC).
+This value can't be changed.
 - `peering_connection_id` (String) Cloud provider identifier for the peering connection if available
 - `state` (String) State of the peering connection
 - `state_info` (Map of String) State-specific help or error information